Make spending time in the forest your new year goal

 Sign up for monthly email newsletters packed with wildlife updates, forest stories and ideas for days out near you!

-Our forests are home to a range of wildlife, from large mammals such as deer to smaller inhabitants such as bats, dormice, birds of prey and red squirrels.
+Our forests are home to a range of wildlife, from large mammals such as deer to smaller inhabitants including bats, dormice, birds of prey and red squirrels.

-We are one of the largest managers of Sites of Special Scientific Interest in England, which are home to the country’s rarest wildlife, and the land we manage provides habitats for wildlife in moors, heathlands and bogs as well as amongst the trees.
+We're one of the largest managers of Sites of Special Scientific Interest (SSSIs) in England, which are home to the country’s rarest wildlife.
+The land we manage provides habitats for wildlife in moors, heathlands and bogs as well as amongst the trees.

-So grab your binoculars, find your nearest forest, and see the rich variety of wildlife living in our special woods.
+So grab your binoculars, find your nearest forest, and see the rich variety of wildlife living in our special woods for yourself.

 Pine marten standing on tree stump looking right